wjthompso/similar-quote-app/Readme.md

 `pip3 install -r requirements.txt`

-After writing the .py file, various .html files, and .css file use the following command to run the local webserver.
-You can type `localhost:8000` to see the webpage:
+Then, use the following command to run the local webserver.
+You can then type `localhost:8000` to see the webpage:

 `python3 app.py`